Sarah Sanders Joins List Of Top Trump Aides Confronted At Restaurants

 "I always do my best to treat people, including those I disagree with, respectfully and will continue to do so," Sanders said.

-Her father, former Arkansas Gov. Mike Huckabee added:
+Her father, former Arkansas Gov. Mike Huckabee, also weighed in, saying the restaurant's menu features "small plates for small minds."

 Bigotry.
 On the menu at Red Hen Restaurant in Lexington VA.
 Or you can ask for the “Hate Plate”.
 And appetizers are “small plates for small minds” https://t.co/rHEVdcQwwh— Gov. Mike Huckabee (@GovMikeHuckabee) June 23, 2018

-The restaurant owner, Stephanie Wilkinson, told the Washington Post she wasn't at the restaurant on Friday night.
-It was her chef that called and said the staff was concerned and didn't know what they should do.
-Wilkinson says several of her employees are gay and she asked them if they wanted her to ask Sanders to leave.
+The restaurant owner, Stephanie Wilkinson, told The Washington Post she wasn't at the restaurant on Friday night.
+It was her chef who had called and said the staff was concerned and didn't know what they should do.
+Wilkinson says several of her employees are gay and she asked them whether they wanted her to ask Sanders to leave.
 They said yes.

-Wilkinson told the Post she's "not a huge fan of confrontation," but that when she asked Sanders to leave, the interaction was polite on both sides.
-Sanders offered to pay for the food her group had ordered but Wilkinson said no, it was on the house, the Post reports.
+Wilkinson told the Post that she is "not a huge fan of confrontation" but that when she asked Sanders to leave, the interaction was polite on both sides.
+Sanders offered to pay for the food her group had ordered, but Wilkinson said it was on the house, the Post reports.

+It is not the first time politics has played a role in Trump aides' dinner plans.
 Tension has been building surrounding President Trump's "zero-tolerance" policy that caused migrant children to be separated from their parents.
 On Wednesday, Trump backtracked and signed an executive order to end his family separation policy.

-But this reversal didn't prevent officials and aides in Trump administration from facing confrontations at restaurants in the Washington D.C. area.
+But this reversal didn't prevent officials and aides in Trump administration from facing confrontations at restaurants in the Washington, D.C., area.

 First was Homeland Security Secretary Kirstjen Nielsen on Tuesday, who was heckled out of an upscale Mexican eatery a couple blocks from the White House.
 A video shows protesters chanting "shame" while Nielsen sits in the corner.

-Two days later, White House senior policy adviser Stephen Miller, was called a fascist while he was eating at a different Mexican restaurant also in the district, according to the New York Post.
+Two days later, White House senior policy adviser Stephen Miller was called a fascist while he was eating at a different Mexican restaurant also in the District, according to the New York Post.

 As NPR has reported, Nielsen has been the face of the Trump administration's policy, defending the treatment of migrant families who enter the U.S. illegally.
 It's also been reported by The New York Times that Miller has played a large role in advancing the policy.